GermainGirndt/YourAppointment/README.md

+#### Preface
-YourAppointment is a project developed in order to put fundamental programming concepts in practice such as OOP, TDD, Validation, Relational Database, Database Integration, Version Control System and others.
+YourAppointment is a project developed in order to put fundamental programming concepts in practice such as OOP, TDD, Validation, Relational Database, Database Integration and Version Control System.

 # YourAppointment (in development)